|

 End verbatim display.

-VL text-indent [mark-indent [1]]
+VL [text-indent [mark-indent [1]]]

 Begin variable-item (or “tagged”) list.
 Each item should

-vertical space that normally precedes each list item; see
+argument suppresses the vertical space that normally

-precedes the list itself, but does not accumulate with any
+in the amount of Lsp precedes the list itself, but does not

-end the list.
+to end the list.

 VM [-T] [top [bottom]]

-increase user control of page layout.
+DWB macro to enable greater user control of page layout.

 WA [writer's-name [title]]

-each writer a name and title.
+give each writer a name and title.

 WC [format ...]